 - You will need to maintain one month of FOR for liquidity purposes.

-As you will see, some of these depend on off-balance sheet items, such as client money and AUM, so there is potentially a significant change for some firms.
+As you will see, some of the calculations depend on off-balance sheet items, such as client money and AUM, so there is potentially a significant change for some firms.

 The K-factor formula is split into three areas, Risk to Customers, Risk to Market and Risk to Firm.
-Where these areas are applicable to you firm you include them in the calculation
+Where these areas are applicable to your firm you include them in the calculation.

 |Risk to Customer||Assets Under Management**||0.02%|